Key responsibilities of gaming licensees

 If a legal bet type has core parts that include an offer, it is not considered an inducement.
 Offering to pay the best totalisator price is a specific form of approved fixed odds betting.

-A trade promotion lottery must not be used to encourage people to gamble.
-The main purpose must be to reward existing customers, not to attract new ones.
+A trade promotion lottery must not be used to encourage people to gamble or gamble more than they would otherwise.